pluralsight/guides/published/front-end-javascript/react-vs-angular-2/article.md

-This guide is aimed to provide a critical overview of two popular front-end web development tools - [React](https://facebook.github.io/react/)  and [Angular 2](https://angular.io/).
-The tools will be evaluated based on their approaches to building application structure, involvement and adoption by the community, performance and ability to integrate with different platforms.
+This guide will provide a critical overview of two popular front-end web development tools - [React](https://facebook.github.io/react/)  and [Angular 2](https://angular.io/).
+The tools will be evaluated based on their approaches to building application structure, adoption by the community, performance, and ability to integrate with different platforms.

-The goal of this guide is to delineate core differences and similarities between the two tools in order facilitate decision-making when it comes to choosing which is appropriate for a given project specification.
+The goal of this guide is to highlight core differences and understand the similarities between the two tools, thus facilitating the decision-making process when it comes to choosing which tool is appropriate for a given project specification.

 # Development flow

 ### Angular 2
-Angular 2 is closer to a fully-fledged framework - it comes with many building blocks out of the box that cover most of the common scenarios in developing a web application.
+Angular 2 is very close to being a fully-fledged framework - it comes with many building blocks out of the box that cover most of the common scenarios in developing a web application.
 There is also a clear separation of the roles of the different elements:

 - *Services* - Injectable elements that are used to consume data from an API or share state between multiple components.
 - *Components* - Building blocks of the user interface that consume services.
 Can be nested inside each other through structural directive selectors.
 - *Directives* - Divided into structural and attribute directives.
-Structural directives (ex. <code>*ngFor</code>)  manipulate the DOM while attribute directives are part of elements and control their style and state.
+Structural directives (ex. <code>*ngFor</code>)  manipulate the DOM (Document Object Model) while attribute directives are part of elements and control their style and state.
 - *Pipes* - Used to format how data is displayed in the view layer.

 ### React

 React is far less rigid than Angular 2.
 It is more of a library that provides the most basic tools for building a web applications - a HTTP service and Components.
 There is no built-in router or anything that sets a particular convention.
-It is mostly up to the developer's choice what kind of packages he/she is going to use to shape the applicaiton.
+It is mostly up to the developer's choice what kind of packages he/she is going to use to shape the application.

 # Code structure

+### Angular 2

 Angular 2 is written in TypeScript, a superset language of JavaScript developed by Microsoft.
 The language introduces types, new data structures and more object-oriented features, making the code easier to read and maintain compared to vanilla JavaScript.
 TypeScript's syntax is more reminiscent of C#, and would make the transition from standard JavaScript a bit difficult.
 Using TypeScript makes setting up an Angular 2 application somehow tedious, as it introduces extra overhead for configuration.

+### React

-React is relying on JSX, a XML-esque syntax extension for rendering JavaScript and HTML.
-Syntax and strucutre-wise, JSX looks more familiar to JavaScript and apperas to blend into HTML more easily.
+React is relying on JSX (Java Serialization to XML), an XML-esque syntax extension for rendering JavaScript and HTML.
+In terms of syntax and structure, JSX looks like JavaScript and appears to blend into HTML more easily.
 To get a clearer comparison between React and Angular 2's code strucures, we are going to compare how a basic TODO application is built (example apps built by [Mark Volkmann (mvolkmann)](https://github.com/mvolkmann/react-examples).

  Both applications use [Webpack](https://webpack.github.io/) for development and deployment.